We may earn affiliate commissions for the recommended products. Learn more.

 Consistency also plays a vital role, so you’ll have to repeat the steps daily (Elite) or every other day (Essential and Pro) for at least 3 months.
 At least, that’s the time recommended to see visible results, according to the brand, but many users report that it takes even longer.

-While the brand offers a 365-day money-back guarantee for laser caps, it requires customers to use the device during that period (or at least hold on to it) before returning.
-For those who don’t wait, the 18% fee will kick in.
+It is worth mentioning that iRestore charges an 18% return fee as part of its return policy.
+While the brand offers a 12-month money-back guarantee for laser caps, it requires customers to use the device during that period (or at least hold on to it) before returning.
+For those who don’t wait, the 25% fee will kick in.

 If you do wait, you’ll have a 30-day window to request a refund once the 365 days are up, and there’ll be no fees to worry about here.
 Moreover, unlike many competing brands, iRestore doesn’t require you to take before-and-after photos to be able to return the device.